ItielMaN/rtl-guidelines/README.md

 `margin-block: 1px 3px;` && `margin-inline: 4px 2px;` | `margin: 1px 2px 3px 4px;`
 `text-align: start;` or `text-align: match-parent;` (depends on the context) | `text-align: left;`

 When there is no special RTL-aware property available, use the pseudo `:-moz-locale-dir(rtl)` (for XUL files) or `:dir(rtl)` (for HTML files).
-For example, this rule:
+For example, this rule covers LTR:
 ```css
 .search-box {
   background-position: 7px center
 }
 ```

-covers LTR.
-An additional rule is necessary to cover RTL and place the icon on the right:
+but an additional rule is necessary to cover RTL and place the icon on the right:
 ```css
 .search-box:dir(rtl) {
   background-position-x: right 7px;